-Warning and Important Safety Instructions appearing in this Use & Care Guide are not meant to cover all possible conditions and situations that may occur.
+Warning and Important Safety Instructions appearing in this manual are not meant to cover all possible conditions and situations that may occur.
 Common sense, caution, and care must be exercised when installing, maintaining, or operating microwave.

 Always contact your dealer, distributor, service agent, or manufacturer about problems or conditions you do not understand.